jimisor/isor.co.uk/log.md

 This is a high level log of the technical work I've completed.
 Most recent first back to ~2021.

+- Implemented team code review and automated build, test, release and deploy of existing software using Azure Devops.

 - Implemented a single sign on integration using Azure AD.
 Used OAuth 2.0 authorisation code flow.